Semar: Stories

 One genealogy of Semar is that he is the eldest descendant of God, and elder brother to Batara Guru, king of the other gods; however, Semar became a man.
 Another genealogy says that he is the son of Adam and Eve.
-His brother Nabi ("prophet") Sis gave birth to various prophets, such as Jesus and Muhammad, from whom the various Western peoples are descended, while Semar ("Sayang Sis") gave birth to the Hindus and the Javanese.
-In either case Semar, in his awkward, ugly human form, represents at the same time god and clown, the most spiritually refined and outwardly rough.
+His brother, the Prophet Shith (biblical Seth) was the ancestor of various prophets, such as Jesus and Muhammad, from whom the various Western peoples are descended, while Semar (known as "Sayang Sis") was the ancestor of both the Hindus and the Javanese.
+In either case, Semar, in his awkward, ugly human form, represents at the same time god and clown, the most spiritually refined and outwardly rough.

 Use in wayang

 Semar and his sons first appear in the second part of the plays (pathet sanga), as the servants and counselors of whoever the hero of the wayang play is.
-In wayang plots Semar is never mistaken, and is deceptively powerful.
-He is the only character who dares to protest to the gods, including Batara Guru (Shiva) and Batari Durga, and even compel them to act or desist.
+In wayang plots, Semar is never mistaken and is deceptively powerful.
+He is the only character who dares to protest the gods, including Batara Guru (Shiva) and Batari Durga, and even compel them to act or desist.

-He often represents the realistic view of the world in contrast to the idealistic.
-His role as servant is to cheer up those in despair and blunt the pride of the triumphant.
-Clifford Geertz compared his role vis-à-vis Arjuna to that of Prince Hal with his father in Shakespeare's Henry IV, and his role as critic of the play's worldview and antidote to pride as similar to Falstaff.
+He often represents a realistic view of the world in contrast to the idealistic.
+His role as a servant is to cheer up those in despair and blunt the pride of the triumphant.
+Clifford Geertz compared his role vis-à-vis Arjuna to that of Prince Hal with his father in Shakespeare's Henry IV, and his role as a critic of the play's worldview and antidote to pride is similar to Falstaff.

-It has also been suggested that Semar is a symbol of the peasantry, not otherwise incorporated in the palace hierarchies; that in some more popular forms of the drama, he and the other clowns dominate the royal heroes supports this idea.
+It has also been suggested that Semar is a symbol of the peasantry, not otherwise incorporated in the palace hierarchies; that in some more popular forms of the drama, he and the other clowns dominate the royal heroes supporting this idea.

+Kelantanese practicitioners of wayang kulit (known locally as Wayang Siam) who themselves were taught and inspired by counterparts in Java once invoked Semar (known here as Pak Dogol or Pak Dogah) alongside Shiva and Vishnu before the start of their performances.
+Pak Dogol similarly is the most ritually important figures in the Wayang Siam pantheon.

 Other representations

-Semar also appears on some ceremonial weapons, the pusaka of some important families.
-In this role he represents an ancestral figure.
+Semar also appears on some ceremonial weapons, the pusaka of important families.
+In this role, he represents an ancestral figure.

-There is a low rectangular candi on the Dieng Plateau known as Candi Semar, perhaps originally a treasury, but it is generally assumed by scholars that its name was given to the temple centuries after its erection.
+There is a low rectangular candi on the Dieng Plateau known as Candi Semar, perhaps originally a treasury, but scholars generally assume that its name was given to the temple centuries after its erection.

 In Balinese mythology, the counterpart of Semar is Twalen.
+In Wayang Kulit Kelantan, the counterpart of Semar is Pak Dogol.

+During the Transition to the New Order in March 1966, Suharto's forces dubbed the Order of Eleventh March document "Supersemar".
+While an abbreviation of its official title ("Surat Perintah Sebelas Maret"), consensus among academic historians such as Claire Holt and David Bourchier is that Suharto deliberately associated his image with that of Semar to appeal to Indonesia's Javanese population.